cambridge-cares/CitiesKG/CEA_AGENT/README.md

 <{PREFIX}>	ocgml:srsname "EPSG:27700" .
 }}
 ```
+### Building Footprint

-Query for footprint of the building - the agent will try querying for the thematic surface with surface id 35 which corresponds to a ground surface:
+The agent will query for the footprint geometry of the building.
+The agent will first try querying for the thematic surface with surface id 35, which corresponds to a ground surface:
 ```
 PREFIX  ocgml: <http://www.theworldavatar.com/ontology/ontocitygml/citieskg/OntoCityGML.owl#>